Transformers: The Last Knight

 Transformers: The Last Knight is a 2017 American science fiction action film based on Hasbro's Transformers toy line.
 It is the sequel to Transformers: Age of Extinction (2014) and the fifth installment in the Transformers film series.
-The film is directed by Michael Bay from a screenplay by Art Marcum, Matt Holloway, and Ken Nolan.
-It stars Mark Wahlberg reprising his role from Age of Extinction, while Josh Duhamel, John Turturro and Glenn Morshower reprise their roles from the first three films, Stanley Tucci returns as a different character after also appearing in Age of Extinction, and Laura Haddock and Anthony Hopkins join the cast.
-In the film, inventor Cade Yeager is gifted a Talisman by a dying Transformer knight, and is soon recruited by an eccentric British professor to save the world from the impending threat of a Cybetronian Sorceress.
+The film was directed by Michael Bay and written by Art Marcum, Matt Holloway, and Ken Nolan.
+Mark Wahlberg reprising his role from the fourth film, while Josh Duhamel, John Turturro and Glenn Morshower reprising their roles from the first three films.
+Stanley Tucci returns as a different character after also appearing in the fourth film, as well as Laura Haddock, Isabela Moner, Jerrod Carmichael, Santiago Cabrera, and Anthony Hopkins all joining the cast.
+The story concerns inventor Cade Yeager (Walhberg) is gifted a Talisman by a dying Transformer knight, and is soon recruited by an eccentric British professor to save the world from the impending threat of a Cybertronian Sorceress.

-It premiered on June 18, 2017, at the Odeon Luxe Leicester Square in London and was released in the United States on June 21, by Paramount Pictures.
-The film received generally negative reviews from critics, grossing $605.4 million worldwide against a production budget between $217–260 million and losing Paramount an estimated $100 million on the theatrical release with marketing and distribution costs factored in.
-Two stand-alone films, a prequel titled Bumblebee was released in December 2018, followed by Transformers: Rise of the Beasts in June 2023 with Bay serving as producer for both films.
-A new film with Bay returning as director is currently in development.
+Transformers: The Last Knight premiered on June 18, 2017, at the Odeon Luxe Leicester Square in London and was released in the United States on June 21, by Paramount Pictures.
+The film received generally negative reviews from critics, and grossed $605 million against a production budget between $217–260 million.
+Despite its high gross, the film became a box office disappointment resulting in an estimated $100 million loss for Paramount on the theatrical release.
+It was followed by a standalone prequel, Bumblebee, in 2018.